Hurricane Pablo: Preparations and impact

-Hurricane Pablo was poorly-forecast, and developed into a subtropical cyclone before the NHC mentioned its possibility of tropical cyclogenesis in their Tropical Weather Outlook.
+Hurricane Pablo was poorly forecast, and developed into a subtropical cyclone before the NHC mentioned its possibility of tropical cyclogenesis in their Tropical Weather Outlook.
 Advisories were not issued on the storm until 21 hours after it formed.
 The Portuguese Institute for the Sea and Atmosphere (IMPA) warned of strong winds and high waves from Pablo and its parent extratropical cyclone.
 A yellow warning was issued.
 The United Nations' Global Disaster Alert and Coordination System (GDACS) issued a green alert for portions of the eastern Azores.
 Pablo and its parent low-pressure system caused gale-force and storm-force winds over the Azores Islands.
 GDACS estimated that 140,000 people were affected by tropical storm-force winds and storm surge of 0.2 m.
 There were twelve reports of flooding and mudslides, with eight occurring on the island of Graciosa and four occurring on São Miguel Island.
 In the former, houses and businesses were flooded, and a structure collapsed.
 In the latter, two landslides occurred in the capital city of Ponta Delgada and two floods occurred elsewhere.
 A 29-year-old woman and two children were injured in a car accident on São Miguel.
 They were transported to the hospital.
 The Regional Service of Civil Protection and Firefighters of the Azores recorded no people displaced or dead.

 The remnants of Pablo were absorbed by another extratropical cyclone, which in turn affected the British Isles.
-A Met Eireann meteorologist noted that the moisture associated with the new system was tropical in nature, and warned of heavy rains.
+A Met Éireann meteorologist noted that the moisture associated with the new system was tropical in nature, and warned of heavy rains.
 A yellow warning was issued by the Met Office on October 31 for most of Wales, except Anglesey and Monmouthshire.
 Parts of England also received yellow warnings.
 High wind gusts of 83 mph were recorded in Plymouth, and another gust of 82 mph was recorded in Culdrose.
 A total of 265 flights were delayed at London's Heathrow Airport, and thousands of people were affected by power outages in Cornwall and North Devon.
 The new storm also affected France with a wind gust of 101 mph.